-1 2 3 4 5 6 7 safety.
-The term "interests" encompasses financial interests or reputational interests as well.
-This section, in effect, authorizes a tribunal to issue emergency provisional relief to protect a party in any critical area as it would in any civil dispute despite the stay of proceedings created by the filing of a notice of collaborative law.
-A party who finds out that another party is secretly looting assets from a business, for example, while participating in collaborative law can seek an emergency restraining order under this section and the court is authorized to grant it, 8 SECTION 7.
-TRIBUNAL APPROVAL OF AGREEMENT.
-If requested by all 9 parties, a tribunal may carry out an agreement and sign orders to effectuate an agreement 10 resulting from a collaborative law process.
-11 Comment 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 Section 4(f) authorizes parties who reach agreements in collaborative law to present them to a tribunal for approval without terminating collaborative law.
-It also authorizes the tribunal to review and approve the agreement of the parties if required by law, as in, for example, many divorce settlements, settlements of infants' estates, or class action settlements.
-See Robert H. Mnookin, Divorce Bargaining: The Limits on Private Ordering , 18 U. MICH.
-L.J.
+1 Section 5(f) authorizes parties who reach agreements to present them to a tribunal for 2 approval without terminating a collaborative law process.
+This section authorizes the tribunal to 3 review and approve the agreement of the parties if required by law, as in, for example, many 4 divorce settlements, settlements of infants' estates, or class action settlements.
+See Robert H. 5 Mnookin, Divorce Bargaining: The Limits on Private Ordering, 18 U. MICH, L.J.
 REF.
-1015 (1985); Uniform Marriage and Divorce Act § 306 (d) (2008) (Parties agreement may be incorporated into the divorce decree if the court finds that it is not "unconscionable" regarding the property and maintenance and not "unsatisfactory" regarding support); FED.
+1015 6 (1985); Uniform Marriage and Divorce Act § 306 (d) (2008) (Parties agreement may be 7 incorporated into the divorce decree if the court finds that it is not "unconscionable" regarding 8 the property and maintenance and not "unsatisfactory" regarding support); FED.
 R. CIV.
-P. 23(e)(1)(C) (standard for judicial evaluation of settlement of a class action, which is that the settlement must not be a result of fraud or collusion and that the settlement must be fair, adequate, and reasonable).
-Legislative Note: In states where judicial procedures for management of proceedings can be prescribed only by court rule or administrative guideline and not by legislative act, the duties of courts and other tribunals listed in Sections 5-7 should be adopted by the appropriate measure.
-28 SECTION 8.
-DISQUALIFICATION OF COLLABORATIVE LAWYER AND 29 LAWYERS IN ASSOCIATED LAW FIRM.
-30 (a) Except as otherwise provided in subsection (c), after a collaborative law process 31 terminates, a collaborative lawyer may not: 32 (1) appear before a tribunal to represent a party in a proceeding substantially 33 related to the matter; or 34 (2) represent the party in the matter or substantially related matter.

-- (b) Except as otherwise provided in subsection (c) and Sections 9 and 10, a lawyer in a law firm with which the collaborative lawyer is associated may not knowingly represent a party in a matter or substantially related matter and may not appear before a tribunal to represent a party in a proceeding substantially related to a matter if the collaborative lawyer is disqualified from doing so by subsection (a). - (c) A collaborative lawyer or a lawyer in a law firm with which a collaborative lawyer is associated may represent a party: - (1) if agreed to by all parties, to ask a tribunal to approve an agreement or sign orders to carry out an agreement resulting from a collaborative law process; or - (2) to seek an emergency order to protect the health, safety, welfare, or interests of a party or family or household member as defined in [state civil protection order statute] if a successor lawyer is not immediately available to represent that person.
-In that event, the provisions of subsections (a) and (b) apply when the party, family or household member is represented by a successor lawyer or reasonable measures are taken to adequately protect the health, safety, welfare, or interests of that person.
+P. 9 23(e)(1)(C) (standard for judicial evaluation of settlement of a class action, which is that the 10 settlement must not be a result of fraud or collusion and that the settlement must be fair, adequate, and reasonable).
+11 12 13 SECTION 9.
+DISQUALIFICATION OF COLLABORATIVE LAWYER AND LAWYERS IN ASSOCIATED LAW FIRM.
+14 15 (a) Except as otherwise provided in subsection (c), a collaborative lawyer may not: 16 (1) appear before a tribunal to represent a party in a proceeding related to a 17 collaborative matter while the collaborative law process is pending; or 18 (2) after a collaborative law process terminates, represent the party in a 19 collaborative matter or a matter related to the collaborative matter.
+20 (b) Except as otherwise provided in subsection (c) and Sections 10 and 11, a lawyer in a 21 law firm with which the collaborative lawyer is associated may not knowingly represent a party 22 in a collaborative matter or a matter related to a collaborative matter and may not appear before a 23 tribunal to represent a party in a proceeding related to a collaborative matter if the collaborative 24 lawyer is disqualified from doing so under subsection (a).
+25 (c) A collaborative lawyer or a lawyer in a law firm with which a collaborative lawyer is 26 associated may represent a party: 27 (1) if agreed to by all parties, to ask a tribunal to approve an agreement or sign 28 orders to carry out an agreement resulting from a collaborative law process; or 29 (2) to seek an emergency order to protect the health, safety, welfare, or interests of a party, [insert term for family or household member as defined in [state civil protection order statute]] if a successor lawyer is not immediately available to represent that person.
+In that event, subsections (a) and (b) apply when the party, [insert term for family or household member] is represented by a successor lawyer or reasonable measures are taken to protect the health, safety, welfare, or interests of that person.

 The disqualification requirement for collaborative lawyers after collaborative law terminates is a fundamental defining characteristic of collaborative law.
 It cannot be waived by parties entering into collaborative law participation agreements.
-See discussion under section 3 above.
+See discussion under section 4 above.

-As previously discussed (Prefatory Note at) this section also extends the disqualification provision to lawyers in a law firm with which the collaborative lawyer is associated addition to the lawyer him or herself, the so called "imputed disqualification" rule.
-It also extends to "substantially related matters" in addition to the matter described in the collaborative law participation agreement.
+As previously discussed (Prefatory Note) this section also extends the disqualification provision to lawyers in a law firm with which the collaborative lawyer is associated addition to the lawyer him or herself, the so called "imputed disqualification" rule.
+It also extends to "matters related to the collaborative matter" in addition to the matter described in the collaborative law participation agreement.

-Appropriate exceptions to the disqualification requirement are made for emergency orders (see section 6) and to allow collaborative lawyers to present agreements to a tribunal for approval (section 7).
+Appropriate exceptions to the disqualification requirement are made for representation to seek emergency orders (see section 7) and to allow collaborative lawyers to present agreements to a tribunal for approval (section 8).